-Working Adults, Parents Can Find Success with ODUOnline
+Working Adults, Parents Can Find Success with ODU Online

-More than half of ODUOnline students care for a dependent.
+More than half of ODUGlobal students care for a dependent.
 57%, in fact.
-When you factor in that 79% of students also work at least part time, that can make for a busy day and a tight study schedule.
+When you factor in that 79% of students also work at least part time, that can make for a busy day and a tight study schedule.*

-Dr. Narketta Sparkman-Key, Old Dominion University's director of faculty diversity and retention in Academic Affairs and associate professor in Human Services, knows a thing or two about being a college student with a full time life.
+Dr. Narketta Sparkman-Key, Old Dominion University's director of faculty diversity and retention in Academic Affairs and associate professor in human services, knows a thing or two about being a college student with a full time life.
 "I was one of those people," she said, surrounded by pictures of her kids on her desk.
 "I got my PhD online as a single mom with two kids."

 Old Dominion University is proud to embrace a diverse student body and have many degrees and programs that fit into busy schedules.
 Dr. Sparkman-Key agrees.
 She says, "being more flexible in how we offer things is important so we can capture all populations.
 Online students have all different types of things going on--single parents, people who are military vets and their spouses... so much going on."